mauricesvp/writeups/saarctf2020/saarlender/README.md

 # Flag Store 1
 The first Flag Store was quite basic.
-Analysing the traffic after the network opened, we quickly discovered that the checker created users with the username "<time_stamp_as_int>[:-2]".
+Analysing the traffic after the network opened, we quickly discovered that the checker created users with the username scheme <time_stamp_as_int>[:-2].
 This was quite important as the usernames were not obtainable otherwise.
 From there we could access the messages and events of the users, in which the flags were stored.

-This was the first exploit we had running of all services, with a couple of variations as well, as there were multiple similar endpoints for the events and messages:
+This was the first exploit we had running of all services, with a couple of variations as well, as there were multiple similar endpoints for the events and messages to get flags from:

 For example:

     /events/<username>

     /events/raw/<username>

     /events/raw-pub/<username>
+   etc.

 # Flag Store 2